 Beauty Center research

-Unfortunately I failed to find the necessary partners to do this and it could not be done at the university.
-For some time I dreamed of setting up a menopause clinic in association with a beauty center outside the university.
+- For some time I dreamed of setting up a menopause clinic in association with a beauty center outside the university.
 Then I became a surgeon and stayed at the university.

-Today some skin effects of Hormone replacement therapy (HRT) are clearly established
+Skin-beauty effects of Hormone replacement therapy (HRT).

 - HRT slows down the development of wrinkles.
 It is not clear whether HRT decreases existing wrinkles.
 T